rackerlabs/rackspace-how-to/content/general/update-an-existing-ssl-certificate.md

 ---

 Updating your existing SSL certificate is a quick process.
-Whether your SSL certificate is expiring or you are simply needing to change to a new SSL certificate, follow these instructions to get your SSL updated and installed quickly.
+Whether your SSL certificate is expiring or you simply need to change to a new SSL certificate, follow these instructions to get your SSL updated and installed quickly.